KillingSpark/HowLogindWorks/Readme.md

 ### Seats
 Reasoning about which hardware belongs to which seat is hard.
-Thats why logind does not do it.
+That's why logind does not do it.
 This is part of udev.
 I still want to talk about it because there is a weird interaction between user ACLs set by logind and udev.

 Ok so short intro for udev: linux exposes a very messy and complicated device file tree in `/sys/devices`.